thenewcoder2010/thenewcoder2010/README.md

 - 👋 Hi, I’m @thenewcoder2010.
 I know a fair bit of Python but I don't enough have enough knowledge to get a job!
-- 👀 I’m interested in Python and C++
+- 👀 I’m interested in Python, Java and C++
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C++, Java

 <!---